DFPI Licenses and Regulates

 Other California Financial Service Regulators

-The BRE is responsible for the administration and enforcement of the Real Estate Law and Subdivided Lands Law.
+The DRE is responsible for the administration and enforcement of the Real Estate Law and Subdivided Lands Law.
 Licensees include real estate brokers and salespersons, prepaid rental listing services and mineral, oil and gas brokers.
 Real estate brokers may also act as mortgage brokers.

 Additional State Financial Service Contacts